-I must admit when I find a recipe I like, well, it’s a keeper.
-It eventually finds a place in our family traditions, and I’m hard pressed to move it.
 For instance, every Thanksgiving and Christmas I make Pretzel Berry Dessert.
 Every year.
 And only at the holidays.
 We don’t usually eat it any other time.
 But, when we do?
 We scarf down the pan in no time at all.

 That’s one of the wonderful things about recipe traditions.
 If a certain dish belongs to a specific holiday, it’s okay to go whole hog on it because, after all, it’s only once a year.

-And so, my Easter dessert is one that I rarely make any other time of the year.
+It’s the same for us at Easter.
+My Easter dessert is one that I rarely make any other time of the year.
 Not because we don’t like it.
 Au contraire!
 We love it.
 But, it just has a place of honor on Easter Sunday.
 It is The Best Carrot Cake Ever.

 - 2 1/4 cups flour

-- 2 tsp. baking soda
+- 2 teaspoons baking soda

-- 1 tsp. salt
+- 1 teaspoon salt

-- 1 tsp. ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1/4 tsp. ground nutmeg
+- 1/4 teaspoon ground nutmeg

-- 1/4 tsp. ground allspice
+- 1/4 teaspoon ground ginger

-- 1/4 tsp. ground cloves
+- 1/4 teaspoon ground cloves

-- 4 large eggs, at room temperature
+- 4 large eggs

 - 1 1/2 cups sugar